Emergency Dentistry

 • What is a dental emergency?

-• Are you in severe pain or experiencing severe swelling?
+• Are you experiencing severe pain or swelling?

-• Do you have a painful toothache that will not subside?
+• Do you have a toothache that won’t go away?

 • Are you experiencing extreme tooth sensitivity?

-• Are you bleeding from the mouth that will not stop?
+• Are you bleeding from your mouth and the bleeding won’t stop?

 • Is your jaw injured?